-Creative Director Anna Campbell interviews her brother, winemaker/owner Adam Campbell about delestage, whole cluster, and the connections between the two…
+Creative Director Anna Campbell interviews her brother, winemaker/owner Adam Campbell about delestage, whole-cluster, and the connections between the two…

 Anna Campbell: So Adam, why do we do delestage?
 Can you tell me what the heck delestage is?

 Adam Campbell: Delestage is a French term for taking off most of the juice out of a fermenting tank and returning it to the top.
-We do a modified version here at Elk Cove where we pull off two or three bins of juice from a given fermentor, and then I’ll use the forklift to dump the juice back over the top to flood the cap with fresh wine.
-It’s a great way to give that fermentor a little breath of fresh air and get the juice in contact with the skins.
+We do a modified version here at Elk Cove where we pull off two or three bins of juice from a given fermenter, and then I’ll use the forklift to dump the juice back over the top to flood the cap with fresh wine.
+It’s a great way to give that fermenter a little breath of fresh air and get the juice in contact with the skins.

-Anna Campbell: And what does that have to do with whole cluster?
+Anna Campbell: And what does that have to do with whole-cluster?

-Adam Campbell: Well, we love doing whole cluster, especially from vineyards like our Goodrich Vineyard.
+Adam Campbell: Well, we love doing whole-cluster, especially from vineyards like our Goodrich Vineyard.
 It just really adds a spicy complexity to the wine.
-Not all of the fermentations we do from Goodrich we do whole cluster, but we do about half and then we can choose later how much of that percentage ends up in the final glass.
+Not all of the fermentations we do from Goodrich we do whole-cluster, but we do about half and then we can choose later how much of that percentage ends up in the final glass.

-Anna Campbell: And why do you do delestage for whole cluster?
+Anna Campbell: And why do you do delestage for whole-cluster?
 What’s the connection between the two?

-Adam Campbell: So when we do whole cluster, we want to be really careful about disturbing the skins of those whole clusters in the fermentor.
+Adam Campbell: So when we do whole-cluster, we want to be really careful about disturbing the skins of those whole clusters in the fermentor.
 All the good stuff is in the skins, but the whole point of a whole cluster is to have what we call carbonic maceration, which is essentially a fermentation inside the grape.
-(It) lends a real fruitiness to the wine and then because it’s whole cluster, that’s balanced with the spicy kind of complex tannins you get from the stems as well.
+(It) lends a real fruitiness to the wine and then because it’s whole-cluster, that’s balanced with the spicy kind of complex tannins you get from the stems as well.